 In conclusion, run an aluminum fairlead with synthetic winch rope if you want a lighter, safer, stronger winch line.
 Run a steel roller fairlead with steel winch cable if you want a more durable winch line.

 Other types of winch fairlead- Steel and Aluminum Fairlead

-Here is a fact that steel is hard and aluminum is soft.
+Here is a fact: that steel is hard and aluminum is soft.
 You’ll notice that fairleads come in two materials: steel or aluminum.
-Steel winch cable will chew up a standard aluminum fairlead as steel is harder than aluminum.
-With steel winch cable you need to use a steel fairlead where aluminum fairleads are only used with synthetic winch rope.
+A steel winch cable will chew up a standard aluminum fairlead as steel is harder than aluminum.
+With steel winch cable you need to use a steel fairlead whereas aluminum fairleads are only used with synthetic winch rope.

 Here is another tip for you: if you are using an aluminum fairlead, it is best if you use a type III anodized coating.
 This is the only aluminum coating that will last “forever”.
 All other coatings - like galvanized, powder coated and polished finishes - all with eventually fade and wear due to oxidation or rusting.